mmamaev/mmamaev.github.io/collections/_british_railways/Planning-a-Journey.md

  - The bank card that you use for making the payment will be needed for collecting the tickets from the self-service machine.
 Make sure that you will have this card with you at the station.

 <b id="f1"><sup>\*</sup></b> Some train companies have recently introduced electronic tickets that you can print at home but their adoption is not widespread.
 To be on the safe side, I recommend the old school way: print the tickets from the station machine.

+*To be concluded with "Taking a train".
+Stay tuned!*